News

 In pictures | Engineers scale iconic Liverpool tower

-A defect survey and concrete testing have been carried out at St Johns Beacon.
-The tower is a notable feature of Liverpool’s city skyline.
-Image: RSK Group
+A defect survey and concrete testing has been carried out at St Johns Beacon, which is a notable feature of Liverpool’s city skyline.
+Image: CAN Ltd

 Engineers suspended at heights of nearly 140m have undertaken tests on the concrete and steel of St Johns Beacon in Liverpool using specialist rope access techniques.